 Feed

-What is a feed
+What is a feed?

-A feed wraps its information in an Event and puts that Event on an EventChannel.
-This is all done asynchronously from rest of the trading logic.
 And although an EventChannel is used to deliver the events, this channel is normally only accessed by internal roboquant logic.
-A strategy will be passed just the Event object.
+A strategy will just be passed the Event object as one it method parameters.

 To read more about why roboquant has selected this event-driven approach, read this introduction to event-driven software.